Research in Africa and Asia

 Major Overseas Programmes

-In the last 30 years, we've invested in Major Overseas Programmes (MOPs) in Africa and Asia.
+Over the past 30 years, we've invested in Major Overseas Programmes (MOPs) in Africa and Asia.

-- have research priorities driven by the major health problems in their areas.
+- are driven by the major health problems in their areas

-- train and support the next generation of researchers and research leaders in their regions.
+- aim to train and support the next generation of researchers and research leaders in their regions.

 There are five programmes:

-- The KEMRI-Wellcome Trust Research Programme, Kenya.
-The programme was set up in 1989.
+- The KEMRI-Wellcome Trust Research Programme, Kenya, was set up in 1989.
 Its research focus is respiratory diseases, malnutrition, reproductive health and HIV/AIDS.

-- The Wellcome Trust-Mahidol University-Oxford Tropical Medicine Research Programme, Thailand and Laos.
-The programme was set up in 1979 by researchers from Mahidol University in Bangkok.
-Wellcome started funding the Programme in 2005.
-It does internationally recognised research into tropical diseases.
+- The Wellcome Trust-Mahidol University-Oxford Tropical Medicine Research Programme, Thailand and Laos, was set up in 1979 by researchers from Mahidol University in Bangkok.
+We started funding the programme in 2005.
+It carries out internationally recognised research into tropical diseases.

-- The Vietnam Research Programme and Oxford University Clinical Research Unit, Vietnam.
-The Programme was set up in 1991 in Ho Chi Minh and then in Hanoi in 2005.
-It does internationally recognised research into infectious diseases.
+- The Vietnam Research Programme and Oxford University Clinical Research Unit, Vietnam, was set up in Ho Chi Minh in 1991, then in Hanoi in 2005.
+It carries out internationally recognised research into infectious diseases.

 MOPs have had a significant impact in their regions.

-The Alliance for Accelerating Excellence in Science in Africa is an initiative to catalyse long term health and development progress in Africa.
+The Alliance for Accelerating Excellence in Science in Africa (AESA) is an initiative to catalyse long-term health and development progress in Africa.